 Listed in Belgium, majority-owned and run by Luc Tack – the turnaround artist of Picanol fame – Tessenderlo is an industrial conglomerate which does the bulk of its business in Europe and the United States.

 In 2014, Tack rolled out a carbon copy of his Picanol’s playbook within a new target cut from the same cloth: Tessenderlo, a formerly state-owned chemical company brought to its knees by inept management after years of debt-funded dividends, restless diworsification and extravagant salaries.

 A no-nonsense capital allocator who cuts costs as he breathes and likes to fly under the radar, Tack has once again proven himself shrewd at cutting costs and skating where the puck is going.
 Assisted by his loyal right-hand men, he recapitalized the company – now sheltered by a rock-solid financial position – and magnificently turned it around.

 Yet the market failed to catch up.
 Tessenderlo remains undervalued on a conservative sum-of-the-parts assessment (see page 92 in the latest annual report) and trades for 10x-12x its current cash earnings, which are soon expected on the rise as new plants come online and the agriculture business recovers – among many other call options.

 The company sports well-entrenched competitive positions in each of its operational segments – agriculture, industrial, biovalorization – and has plenty of leeway to grow, especially in Europe where management is building up an operation modeled after the highly successful North-American subsidiaries.

 Tarred with the wrong brush, Tessenderlo has already hit the inflection point and should reap the benefits of its investments in a short while.
 Luc Tack thinks no less, as he is feverishly buying shares every week in the open market.

 (Long TESB at an average price of €25 a share.)

 In Switzerland, recently incorporated Idorsia stands out as one of the most promising ventures in the pharmaceutical industry.
-Headed and majority-owned by accomplished scientists Jean-Paul Clozel and his wife Martine, the company was spun-off from Actelion and listed shortly afterwards.
+Headed and majority-owned by accomplished scientists Jean-Paul and Martine Clozel, the company was spun-off from Actelion and listed shortly afterwards.